-Yusuf Binji Appointed MD Of Cement Company of Northern Nigeria (CCNN)
+Yusuf Binji Appointed Md Of Cement Company Of Northern Nigeria (ccnn)

-LAGOS – 08 August 2018 : The Board of Directors of Cement Company of Northern Nigeria (CCNN), one of Nigeria’s largest cement producers, has announced the appointment of Engr.
+LAGOS – 08 aug 2018: The Board of Directors of Cement Company of Northern Nigeria (CCNN), one of Nigeria’s largest cement producers, has announced the appointment of Engr.
 Yusuf Binji as its new Managing Director effective September 1, 2018.
 Prior to this appointment, Binji was the Managing Director of Obu Cement Company (a subsidiary of BUA Cement), in Okpella, Edo State – a position he has held since February 2017.
-He takes over from Ibrahim Aminu who joins the larger BUA Group in an Executive Directorcapacity.
+He takes over from Ibrahim Aminu who joins the larger BUA Group in an Executive Director capacity.

 Speaking on this appointment, Abdul Samad Rabiu, Chairman of the CCNN Board of Directors, said YusufBinji’s appointment was part of a restructuring effort aimed at further positioning the company for better business performance.